Profile

 1. 1

-Rinse the lamb pieces under cold water with a squeeze of lemon juice, then pat them dry thoroughly with kitchen paper.
+Rinse the lamb pieces with water and lemon juice, then pat them dry thoroughly with kitchen paper.

 2. 2

-Make a vegetable stock using carrot, celery, and onion, or alternatively use a granulated stock cube.
+Make a vegetable stock using carrot, celery and onion, or use a good-quality stock cube.

 3. 3

-In a pan, gently fry the sliced onions in olive oil with the bay leaves.
-Add the lamb, browning it well on all sides.
+In a saucepan, gently fry the sliced onions with olive oil and bay leaves.
+Add the lamb and brown it well.

 4. 4

-Pour in the Marsala wine and let it bubble away until mostly evaporated.
-Stir in the chopped parsley, seasoning with salt and freshly ground black pepper.
+Pour in the Marsala wine and let it evaporate, then stir in the chopped parsley, seasoning with salt and pepper.
 Cover with the stock and simmer gently for 40 minutes.

 5. 5